 From this regard it is clear that there are positives of top down change, and more importantly that 1325 has played a role in fostering the establishment of them in various countries.
 Regardless of the critique that there is a focus on quantity over quality and that female representation is a requirement to check off the long list of peace agreement measures, an examination of South Sudan shows how essential laws to enshrine this quantity are.
-There is of course a need for greater inclusion of top down change and engagement with all the aforementioned methods that 1325 promotes, both in relation to states but also non-state actors.

-47 Women Count; Global Civil Society Monitoring Paper (2013), at (last accessed 30/09/14), http://issuu.com/suba_gnwp/docs/women_count_civil_society_monitorin, p.7.
+Women Count; Global Civil Society Monitoring Paper (2013), at (last accessed 30/09/14), http://issuu.com/suba\gnwp/docs/women\count\civil\society\monitorin, p.7.